barryclark/jekyll-now/pages/study/zen/intro-to-koans.md

 Note: this is still work in progress!

+## How to start?

+Here's a couple of thoughts to start practicing with Koans.

+1. Read the short article on [How to Practice Zen Koans](https://www.lionsroar.com/how-to-practice-zen-koans/) by John Tarrant

+2. Read this page, relate the quotes and notes to one another, compare with John Tarrant's approach, identify what's the point of the practice for you.

+3. Talk about it with a Zen teacher in your Sangha, or a fellow practitioner.

+4. Pick a collection to start with, like the _Mumonkan_ which is easy to access.

+5. Just do it, see how it goes, raise your concerns during [Dokusan](https://www.lionsroar.com/dharma-dictionary-dokusan/).

 ## List of well-known koan collections

 - _Hekiganroku_: the [Blue Cliff Record](https://en.wikipedia.org/wiki/Blue_Cliff_Record), a collection of koans originally compiled in Song China in 1125, and then expanded into its present form by Chan master [Yuanwu Keqin](https://en.wikipedia.org/wiki/Yuanwu_Keqin) (1063–1135).